produdegr/homebridge-3em-energy-meter/README.md

 * "debug_log"         Enables the debug logging of the plugin, default is false.
 * "serial"            This sets the published serialNumber of the accessory.
 It is required to use an unique serial for fakegato-history to work correctly.

+The creator of this plugin is not affiliated in any way with Shelly (Allterco) and produced this plugin out of fun.
+If you like it I'm happy.